christian-moerz/drm-kmod/README.md

 Code style and rules same as FreeBSD kernel.
 No new code should be added there, all new linuxkpi functions should be added in FreeBSD base.

+(Note: this is a tough one; from what I can tell, there might be stuff we need to add to get this working.
+Never thought I'd be writing "kernel" code any time soon.
+Yet, here we are...)